In primary school we sang about the price of a Hot Cross Bun. They are “one a penny, two a penny”.

 Or rather, they were one a penny, two a penny.

 In those days, Britain still used pounds, shillings and pence.
 So, depending on which part of the nursery rhyme you subscribe to, the price of a hot cross bun was either 1d or 1/2d.

-There were 240 pennies to the pound, so the lower price hot cross bun would be 0.2p in modern British currency.
+There were 240 old fashioned pennies to the pound.
+Which means the lower price hot cross bun would be 0.2p in modern British currency.
 Or around 0.4 New Zealand cents.

-Yesterday I picked up a packet of hot cross buns in an Auckland Baker’s Delight store for $1.80.
+Yesterday I picked up a packet of hot cross buns in an Auckland Baker’s Delight store.
+The price per bun was $1.80.